Parrots have sensitive respiratory systems and can die suddenly from inhaling toxic substances.

 One of the most serious types of toxicosis, called Teflon poisoning, comes from non-stick cookware.
 If certain pots and pans are overheated, they can release fumes that can kill parrots.

 The only bird-safe cookware brands are those that don’t use any PFAS chemicals in their products.

 PFAS chemicals include PTFE (Teflon), PFOA, and PFOS.
 Look for uncoated pots and pans, such as cast iron, ceramic, and aluminum.
 Avoid cookware labeled as non-stick unless it’s labeled PFAS-free.

-Any frying pan or saucepan with a non-stick coating is potentially dangerous for parrots.
-The packaging doesn’t have to mention the word Teflon for it to pose a problem.
+Frying pans or saucepans with a non-stick coating are dangerous for parrots.
+The packaging doesn’t have to mention the word Teflon for it to pose a serious health risk for birds.

 What Is Teflon Poisoning in Birds?

 Teflon poisoning, also known as PTFE poisoning, is a potentially fatal condition that affects birds.
 It can occur in any parrot species, including macaws, cockatoos, parakeets, and lorikeets.